They say…

 Date: 25 September 2000

-Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
-I’ve left it uncorrected — so please read it in that historical spirit.
-Palm is still very much around as one of Belgium’s national brewers, but, despite effusive praise from Michael Jackson among others, Aerts 1900 was discontinued soon after this review was written.
+Another review from the written for the pioneering Oxford Database (OBBD).
+I’ve left it uncorrected — so please read it in that historical spirit. is still very much around as one of Belgium’s national brewers, but, despite effusive praise from Michael Jackson among others, Aerts 1900 was discontinued soon after this review was written.
 One of the retired brands I’d most like to see revived.

-The Palm brewery in Steenhuffel is an important independent known for the depiction of a local Brabant horse on its logo and the production of Palm Spéciale, a best selling Belgian in the hoppy malty style that is the closest traditional beer to English bitter.
+The brewery in Steenhuffel is an important independent known for the depiction of a local Brabant horse on its logo and the production of Palm Spéciale, a best selling in the hoppy malty style that is the closest traditional beer to English bitter.
 The Spéciale, to me, isn’t a patch on its closest rival De Koninck, but this sister beer at a premium gravity is something else — I remember loving the first bottle I tried in Belgium and I eagerly snapped it up when I spotted some on the shelf at Bottles in east London.
 I wasn’t disappointed.

 Aerts (pronounced Arts) is a defunct brewery taken over by Palm, and the ‘1900’ refers to the year: as confirmed by the label’s art nouveau pastiche, the beer is intended to evoke the sort of thing the cosmopolitan sophisticates of the last fin de siècle might have enjoyed.